SucklessWindows/SucklessWindows/readme.md

+> [!CAUTION]
+> The lastest version of SucklessWindows (4.2024.8) broke due to newest AME Wizard Beta build.
+If you are an advanced user, please follow [this guild](https://github.com/SucklessWindows/SucklessWindows?tab=readme-ov-file#%EF%B8%8F-build) and help us testing new changes.
+If any bug occurs, report it in our Discord server.

 ![banner](https://github.com/TheOnlyChuon/SW-Fork/blob/main/.github/Uni-SucklessWindows.png?raw=true)
 An open-source and lightweight modification method to Windows, designed to optimize performance, privacy and usability.
 > Friendly note: SucklessWindows is not related to [suckless.org](https://suckless.org)